kibonku/CPR557_PONG/README.md

 1) Shader file not found error:
    If you see:
-     failed to open file: shaders/simple_shader.vert.spv it means the SPIR-V shader files were not generated or the program was launched from a different working directory.

-   Fix:
-   - Run compile-win.bat again to generate .spv files.
-   - Run the executable from the project root folder (where shaders/ exists).
+     failed to open file: shaders/simple_shader.vert.spv run compile-win.bat again and make sure you launch the program from the project root folder (where "shaders/" exists).

 2) VS Code:
    - Running with "Run and Debug (F5)" is recommended.
-   - Running directly from the "Run" button in main.cpp may use a different working directory and fail to find shaders.
+   - If a debug run fails to find shaders, ensure the working directory is the project root folder.

 ------------------------------------------------------------
 GitHub Repository
 ------------------------------------------------------------